 Continuous Controller (CC) - A type of MIDI message used to transmit control commands.
 These commands are digital control signals for parameters such as volume, vibrato and panning.
-With MOTRS-6 any of these controller codes can be mapped to each of the 4 modulation sources.
+With NOTAS - any of these controller codes can be mapped to each of the 4 modulation sources.

 Envelope - An envelope describes the contour that affect the characteristics of a sound (pitch, tone and volume) over time.
 For example, when a string is plucked, its amplitude or volume begins strongly and decays gradually over time.
-To synthesize this effect an envelope can be applied to the level of the sound i.e. using a parameter page with the $\sqrt[16]{2}$ symbol.
+To synthesize this effect an envelope can be applied to the level of the sound i.e. using a parameter page with the symbol.

 The initial part of the plucked sound is very bright, but then the brightness fades away.
 This describes a tonal envelope.
-To synthesize this effect an envelope can be applied to the cut-off frequency of one of the MOTRS-6 low-pass filters i.e. using the parameter pages C.
+To synthesize this effect an envelope can be applied to the cut-off frequency of one of the NOTRS-6 low-pass filters i.e. using the parameter pages .

 We may also hear the frequency of the sound go slightly higher when the string is plucked, and then drop slightly as the note fades.
 This is the pitch envelope contour.
-To synthesize this effect an envelope can be applied to the frequency of the MOTRS-6 oscillators i.e. pages OPTCH signal can be applied to the parameters of the patch to cause the sound to vary over time.
+To synthesize this effect an envelope can be applied to the frequency of the NOTAS-6 oscillators i.e. pages

-Envelope Generator - In MOTRS-6 this is a modulation signal that has 5 stages in time: Delay, Attack, Decay, Sustain and Release (D-ADSR).
-This
+Envelope Generator - In NOTAS - 6 this is a modulation signal that has 5 stages in time: Delay, Attack, Decay, Sustain and Release (D-ADSR).
+This signal can be applied to the parameters of the patch to cause the sound to vary over time.